mongodb/docs/source/includes/list-table-alert-notification-methods-project-only.rst

       * - |mms| Project

-        - Sends the alert to users with specific roles in the project, either by email or text message.
+        - Sends the alert to users with specific roles in the Project, either by email or text message.

           - Select the Project roles that should receive the alerts from the :guilabel:`Select Role(s)` check boxes or select